Bread softeners and bread improvers are both regarded as essential for making soft bread on a large scale.

-The purpose of bread improver is to modify dough characteristics and improve the taste and texture of your bread while bread softener is meant to make your bread soft and light.
+The purpose of a bread improver is to modify dough characteristics and improve the taste and texture of your bread while a bread softener is meant to make your bread soft and light.
 Both are meant to stabilize the bread mixture.

 Why would you need a bread improver or softener?
 Both bread improver and softener are the same and not entirely necessary but do come in handy in creating a softer, full, and smooth-skinned bread.